zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "We are always complaining that our days are few, and acting as though there would be no end of them.  "
+> "Whenever people agree with me I always feel I must be wrong."
 >
-> — Seneca
+> — Oscar Wilde
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch